sn0va/ShoppingWebsiteDatabase/README.txt

 There is also a simple UI included made from python.
 The UI simulates a customer experience buying one or more products.
 There is also a user verification system, in which you can make a new account or login from an old one.
 Signing in with a manager ID and password allows you to access confidential information about customers and purchase history.

+To get this running on your machine you will need mySQL to create the database and anything that can run a python script for the UI.